How I Successfully Date My Husband

 I am super picky about who watches our kids.

-There are VERY few people that I trust to watch our kids.
+There are VERY few people who I trust to watch our kids.

 Not having childcare for your kids should NEVER be an excuse for not dating your husband.